 Multi-pet households watching costs.
 Tracking three or four pets with GPS subscriptions can run $20-35/month.
 A 4-pack of AirTags costs $99 total with zero ongoing fees.
 For pets that stay close to home, that math works.

 Dogs in dense urban areas.
 In a city like San Francisco or New York, Apple device density is extremely high.
-An AirTag on a dog collar updates frequently because there's almost always an iPhone within Bluetooth range.
+An AirTag on a dog collar can update as nearby iPhones relay its signal.
 The zero monthly cost makes it an easy addition.

 2-Year Cost of Ownership Compared